-Thus, Islam means total submission to God and rejection of all other forms of worship asides Him.
+Thus, Islam means total submission to God and rejection of all other forms of worship to other than Him.
 By the same token, a follower of Islam, a Muslim, is someone who submits himself completely to God, sincerely worships Him, leads a life of inner peace and spreads peace all around him.